Achieving Long-Term Competitive Advantage through Continuous Process Optimization with Business Core Competency

 Where to Focus

-Focus on the 20% of what is crucial to your success.
+Focus on the 20% of what is crucial to your success in your business core competency.
 Then develop and refine process for those key activities over the next 3 months.
 Review the progress with your team and compare notes and outputs on the process documentation exercises.
 Use this meeting to get a pulse on each team-members overall experience and morale.
-Discuss what’s going well and what’s challenging for the individual teams and let the leaders all discuss solutions and paths forward.
+Discuss what’s going well and what’s challenging for the individual teams.
+Let the leaders all discuss solutions and paths forward.

 Integrate Your Processes Between Teams